brggs/cc-web/src/content/articles/code-and-craft-puzzle-robot/index.md

 If you'd like to detect different types of movement, like getting turned upside down or detecting when the micro:bit is dropped, click the drop down menu in the `on shake` block.

-Next let’s look at the code to show the secret word when the micro:bit hears a loud noise.
+Next, let’s look at the code to show the secret word when the micro:bit hears a loud noise.

 ![Code...](code-loud.png)